sanqiangj/MAST30034_PJ1_NEW/README.md

 # Directory
 _Change this to fit your needs when you have started the project._
 - `raw_data`: Contains all the raw data files.
 You may add this folder to `.gitignore` if your files are too large, but you **must** provide code to automatically download or links so that we may manually download them.
+- in order to create empty folder in git, a file name"a.abc" is created in raw_data/yellow, remove this file before the running of code!
 -raw_data/yellow: "the new folder need to be created before download the TLC file" -raw_data/taxi_zones: "files for folium and geopandas" -raw_data/december.csv: weather data for evluate the modelling.